-The drawbacks of remote usability tests
+The disadvantages of remote usability tests

 One of the drawbacks of remote usability tests is that you have less control over the test environment and procedure overall.
 For example, when running remote unmoderated testing, if a task is unclear, you can’t be there to explain it in more detail and move them in the right direction.